memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 **Devicetree approach**

-Whether an MCU uses centralized or distributed pin control does not necessarily have an impact on how the pin control is reflected in the devicetree.
-Zephyr supports two approaches in _devicetree_ for pin multiplexing: **Grouped** and **node** approach.
+Whether an MCU uses centralized or distributed pin control does not necessarily have an impact on how the pin control is reflected in the Devicetree.
+Zephyr supports two approaches in _Devicetree_ for pin multiplexing: **Grouped** and **node** approach.

 - In the **node approach** the vendor provides a DTS file containing dedicated nodes for **all** pins and the supported alternative functions.
 The provided nodes are referenced **unmodified** by the `pinctrl` properties of the peripheral.
-This is mostly used for MCUs with centralized pin control and fixed alternative functions and we'll see a practical example when browsing the [STM32 devicetree source files](#node-approach-with-the-stm32).
+This is mostly used for MCUs with centralized pin control and fixed alternative functions and we'll see a practical example when browsing the [STM32 Devicetree source files](#node-approach-with-the-stm32).

-- In the **grouped approach** the vendor's devicetree sources do not provide nodes for all possible combinations.
+- In the **grouped approach** the vendor's Devicetree sources do not provide nodes for all possible combinations.
 Instead, nodes containing the pin configuration are created either for the board or by the application, and pins are grouped by their configuration (e.g., pull resistors), thus the name "grouped".
 The pin multiplexing may or may not be restricted and thus this approach is for both, distributed and centralized pin multiplexing.
-We'll see this when we browse the [Nordic devicetree source files in the next section](#node-approach-with-the-stm32).
+We'll see this when we browse the [Nordic Devicetree source files in the next section](#node-approach-with-the-stm32).

 Neither concept or approach is "better or worse", it is just what's implemented by hardware.
 As mentioned, MCU manufacturers can be very, very creative, and thus pin control will probably always remain vendor-specific.